Search Results

 Biography

-Dr Dara Kelly-Roy is from the Leq’á:mel First Nation, part of the Stó:lō Coast Salish.
-Dara spent nearly a decade studying at the University of Auckland Business School where she completed her master’s and doctorate degrees.
-Her PhD thesis was entitled, “Feed the people and you will never go hungry: Illuminating Coast Salish economy of affection,” and explores Coast Salish philosophy of freedom, unfreedom, wealth and reciprocity and how that shapes Coast Salish philosophy of economy.
+Dr. Kelly-Roy spent nearly a decade studying at the University of Auckland Business School where she completed her master’s and doctorate degrees.
+Her PhD thesis explores Coast Salish philosophy of freedom, unfreedom, wealth and reciprocity and how that shapes Coast Salish philosophy of economy.
 She conducted the research using research methodology emerging from Coast Salish philosophy, protocols and worldview.
 She continues to be proud of the research she completed for her master’s thesis entitled, "Ngā Kete e Toru o te Wānanga: Exploring Feminine Ancestral Leadership with Māori Business Leaders" now published in the journal Leadership here.
 The approach to research methods and methodology that Dara takes is informed by Coast Salish epistemology and emphasizes the richness and wealth of knowledge embedded in oral history.
-Dr Kelly-Roy is currently Co-Chair of the Indigenous Caucus at the Academy of Management Annual Conferences.
+In her time in Aotearoa-New Zealand, Dara contributed to and continues to maintain strong ties within her research network at the Mira Szászy Research Centre for Māori and Pacific Economic Development at The University of Auckland Business School.
+Dara also led an undergraduate-level leadership development program that brought the students to Sāmoa as their final leadership experience.

 Research Interests